Filtration of cohomology via symmetric semisimplicial spaces: Computing cohomology of some spaces admitting symmetric semisimplicial filtration

-In this section we study, in further detail, the impact of Theorem \ref{thm1} on the examples of semi-simplicially filtered spaces presented in the introduction.
-In particular we prove Theorem \ref{thm2}.
-All the examples we see in this section are well-know and well-studied by various other method.
-However, our Verdier-Deligne inspired approach unifies all of these examples under one framework (which is the property of admitting a semi-simplicial filtration).
+In this section we study, in further detail, the impact of Theorem \ref{thm1} on the examples of semisimplicially filtered spaces presented in the introduction.
+We also prove Theorem \ref{thm5} as an instance of a $\Delta S$ object.
+All the examples we see in this section are well-known and well-studied by various other methods.
+However, our Verdier-Deligne inspired approach unifies all of these examples under one framework (which is the property of admitting a symmetric semisimplicial filtration).
 This, to the best of my knowledge, is new.
-We assume for the rest of the section that our base field is $\C$.